marksav85/travel_app/README.md

 ## Implementation

-**Node** and **Express** packages are used for this build.
-After cloning the project, and installing Node.js, running _npm install_ from the terminal should install the relevant packages required. _Server.js_ contains the server-side logic, and the _client/app.js_ the client-side logic.
+Built using **Node**, **Webpack** and **Express** packages .
+After cloning the project, and installing Node.js and Webpack, running _npm install_ from the terminal should install the relevant packages required. _Server.js_ contains the server-side logic, and the _client/app.js_ the client-side logic. _Npm start_ will begin the local server and development build in watch mode and _npm build_ will begin production build.
 Environment variables are used for the Open Weather API key, so any new setup will require a new API Key from OpenWeatherAPI and the key stored in a .env file.

 ## Extras